nmwsharp/polyscope-docs/source/structures/structure_management.md

     As a general policy, Polyscope always manages its own memory, and will take care of deleting anything it allocated.
 Whenever a routine returns a pointer (like `getStructure()`), it is a _non-owning_ pointer.
 You **should never** `delete` one of these pointers.
 To delete a structure and free memory, see the `removeStructure()` methods below.

 The following structures available in Polyscope.
-Many more structures are in developement!
+Many more structures are in development!

 - [Surface Mesh](../surface_mesh/basics)
 - [Point Cloud](../point_cloud/basics)
 - [Curve Network](../curve_network/basics)
 - _in progress_: Camera View
-- _in progress_: Curve
 - _in progress_: Tet Mesh